harmonicinc-com/client-side-ad-tracking-android/README.md

      // Call when user clicks play (no need to check if ad is playing.
 The lib will handle it) playerAdapter.onResume()

+     // Call when user mutes the player (no need to check if ad is playing.
+The lib will handle it) playerAdapter.onMute()

+     // Call when user unmutes the player (no need to check if ad is playing.
+The lib will handle it) playerAdapter.onUnmute()

      // Call when the user clicks an ad playerAdapter.onVideoAdClick()